 BCSS has servicemen on call 24/7 for existing BCSS customers and to address sewer service emergencies and repairs on our system.
 Additional charges can apply to sewer service calls after hours, which is explained by our answering service before after hours service calls are scheduled.
 We do not offer septic tank pumping 24/7.
 After hours calls are considered after the following office hours: Monday-Thursday 8:00 a.m.-5:00 p.m.
 Friday 8:00 a.m.-4:30 p.m.

-Since BCSS doesn’t provide water service, it is more efficient to charge flat rates and not monitor tens of thousands of water meters throughout the county.
-Treatment fees, impact fees, tap fees, etc. are based on various factors.
+Since BCSS does not provide water service and monitor fluctuations in water usage, we charge flat rates for sewer treatment.
+Our fees, including treatment fees, impact fees and tap fees, are based on various factors.
 BCSS maintains and pays for every aspect of our system, treatment plants, equipment, employees and more.
-Unlike many municipal utilities, we are not supplemented by government funding and tax dollars.
+Unlike many municipal utilities, we are not supplemented by government funding.
 It is important to consider that transporting wastewater away from properties is a crucial service, and oftentimes fees for luxuries such as cable, internet and cell phone services are more expensive.

 Customers’ monthly sewer service bills are charged to transport and treat all of the wastewater away from the property.
 Monthly sewer service treatment payments cover costs to maintain and upgrade every aspect of our sewer system, wastewater treatment plants, equipment, employees, etc. It does not include sewer system repairs on customer’s property that aren’t covered under warranty.